Coffee Caramel Cookies

 Ingredients

-- Unsalted butter – In addition to the sea salt, the caramel chips have a salty flavor as well.
+- Unsalted butter – In addition to the sea salt, the caramel chips have a sweet and salty flavor.
 Unsalted butter prevents the saltiness from being overpowering.

 - Caramel Chips – This ingredient provides the caramel flavor in this recipe.